 Action Step: Refer to the list above and choose the top three benefits you’d like for your garden, or rank these benefits in your preferred order (feel free to add other benefits I may have missed).

-While corn, beans, and squash are the most famous pairing of the companion plants, there are many others, all with their own benefits.
+While corn, beans, and squash are the most famous pairing of companion plants, there are many others, all with their own benefits.
 And the best way to identify which plants are companion plants is to simply observe your garden.